-Course Outcomes: At the end of the course, the students will be able to
+COURSE OUTCOMES: After completion of this course, students will be able to

 - 1. Determine the various properties of fluids - 2.
 Understand the laws related to fluid flow and their applications - 3.
 Acquire the knowledge of the functionality and performance of reciprocating pumps. - 4.
 Acquire knowledge in the functionality, performance and testing of hydraulic turbines - 5.
 Estimate the performance and testing of centrifugal pumps.